-INTERNET OF THINGS
+INTERNET OF THINGS (Professional Elective-III) (Common to CSE &IT)

-(Professional Elective-III)

-- 1. Understand the current vision of the Internet of Things and its impact on the world - 2.
-Classify basic concepts of IoT and M2M & IoT system management - 3.
+- 1. Understand the current vision of the Internet of Things and its impact on the world. - 2.
+Classify basic concepts of IoT and M2M & IoT system management. - 3.
 Describe concepts of python language and different python packages. - 4.
-Explain how to design IoT Physical devices with built-ins of python Programs - 5.
+Explain how to design IoT Physical devices with built-ins of python Programs. - 5.
 Identify the advanced concepts of IoT physical servers, cloud offerings.